Barque Canada Reef: Islands & islets

 Since August 2024, Vietnam has begun land reclamation to transform Thuyen Chai C Islet, located in the northern part of the reef, into Thuyen Chai C Island.
 Since November 2024, Vietnam has also started land reclamation on Thuyen Chai A Islet, situated in the middle of the reef, to turn it into Thuyen Chai A Island.

 History

+On 24 December 1864, the British barque (a three-masted sailing ship), the Canada, was wrecked on a previously unmarked reef.
+The crew noted the latitude and longitude of the feature and it was subsequently named after the lost ship.

 In April 1978, the Vietnamese Navy's HQ-501 vessel transported a detachment of Regiment 146 to occupy Barque Canada Reef.
 Due to material shortages, the detachment withdrew back to the mainland in May 1978.

 Amid efforts by several countries to assert control over Barque Canada Reef, on the morning of March 5, 1987, Vietnam covertly deployed a force from Naval Brigade 146 to seize and secure the reef, making it the first submerged reef in the Spratly Islands where Vietnam established a military presence.

 In the second quarter of 1987, Navy Engineer Regiment 83 completed the construction of several structures on the reef.
 During this period, Malaysia frequently conducted reconnaissance flights to monitor Vietnam's activities.